• Skip to primary navigation

 • It’s quick and easy.
 It takes less than 5 minutes to make with very little prep work.

-• It’s made with fresh, all-natural ingredients with room for customization.
+• It’s made with fresh, all-natural ingredients.

 • You’re in control of the heat.
 You can make this salsa anywhere from mild to blazing hot.